All Episodes

 But the dirty little secret is that the majority of America does not disagree with the little girl in the pizza shop.

-They're just afraid to say they don't disagree with her.
+They're just afraid to say they don't disagree with her because they see what's happening to her.

-But the dirty little secret is that a minority is making all of this happen, and they're using the punitive powers of political correctness, and the assumption that it is a majority of people that share the same outrage.
+But the dirty little secret is that a minority is making all of this happen, and they're using the punitive powers of political correctness and the assumption that it is a majority of people that share the same outrage.

-And it's happening here, and this has been the left's technique.
+And this has been the left's technique.

-The technique is to portray a political enemy of the left as this outrageous caveman, whatever decrepit form of humanity that you can describe, and then assume that everybody else agrees, and then cover the story as though everybody agrees.
+The technique is to portray a political enemy of the left as this outrageous caveman, whatever decrepit form of humanity that you can describe, and then assume that everybody else agrees and then cover the story as though everybody agrees.

-When in fact a majority probably doesn't agree.
+When in fact, a majority probably doesn't agree.

-They're just cowed into Silence because of political correctness.
+They're just cowed into silence because of political correctness.

-Could Rubio get away with it?
+Well, I asked you guys, could Rubio get away with it?

 No.